siddharthsheth/aberration_multigraph/examples/amg_generator.md

 ## Accessing All Proper AMGs

-This code chunk shows how to draw all possible proper AMGs with 3 chromosomes with 1 DSB each.
+This code chunk shows how to draw all possible proper AMGs over 3 chromosomes with 1 DSB each.
 There are just 8 AMGs in this case.

 ```python{cmd, matplotlib, continue=setup}